SummaryRead the full fact sheet

 people and those who have undergone surgery for are at increased risk of tears to the retina.

 Untreated retinal tears can lead to .
 In this condition, the retina comes away from the back of the eyeball.

 Permanent loss of vision can result if immediate treatment is not sought.

 Flashing lights ('auras') and floaters

 Sometimes, floaters can be associated with flashing lights or ‘auras’.
 This can be caused by events including:

 - vitreous humour pulling at the retina, when moving or turning your eye quickly

-- postural hypotension – getting up quickly from a kneeling, sitting or lying position resulting in dizziness and vision disturbance
+- – getting up quickly from sitting or lying down resulting in dizziness and vision disturbance

 - a blow to the eye.

 Floaters are usually harmless.
-However, you should seek immediate professional attention if you experience a sudden increase in floaters, particularly if they are accompanied by flashing lights, or a new big floater.
-This is especially important if you are short-sighted or have had an operation for cataracts.
+Seek immediate medical attention if you experience a sudden increase in floaters (particularly if they occur as flashing lights (auras), or a new big floater).